-Now, let's consider the space $\tilde{\Om} = \{1,2,...,n\}^{ \RR_+ }$ of all functions from $\RR_+$ to $S$.
-In principle this seems to be enough for our purposes, but technical details in the construction of probability measures on such a space force us to use a restriction: we consider the space $\Omega \subset \tilde{\Om}$ as the set of right-continuous functions from $\RR_+$ to $S$, which also have left limits in every $t>0$.
-These functions are constant in intervals (closed in the left and open in the right).
-In this set we consider the sigma algebra ${\cal B}$ generated by the cylinders of the form
+Now let us consider the space $\tilde{\Om} = \{1,2,...,n\}^{ \RR_+ }$ of all functions from $\RR_+$ to $S$.
+In principle it could be enough for our purposes, but technical details in the construction of probability measures on such a space force us to use a restriction of it: We consider the space $\Omega \subset \tilde{\Om}$ as the set of right-continuous functions from $\RR_+$ to $S$.
+In this set we take the sigma algebra ${\cal B}$ generated by the cylinders of the form

 where $t_i\in \RR_+ , \,r \in \mathbb{Z}^{+}, a_i \in S$ and $0< t_1 < t_2 < \ldots < t_r$.
-It is possible to endow $\Omega$ with a metric, the Skorohod-Stone metric $d$, which makes $\Omega$ complete and separable ([EK] section 3.5), but the space is not compact.
+It is possible to endow $\Omega$ with a metric, the Skorohod-Stone metric $d$, which makes $\Omega$ complete and separable ([EK] section 3.5) but the space is not compact.

 Now we can introduce a continuous time version of the shift map as follows: we define for each fixed $s\in \RR_+$ the ${\cal B}$-measurable transformation $\Theta_s: \Omega \to \Omega$ given by $\Theta_s (w_t) = w_{t+s}$ (we remark that $\Te_s$ is also a continuous transformation with respect to the Skorohod-Stone metric $d$).